BakerBunker/FreeV/README.md

 Modify the training and inference configuration by modifying the parameters in the `config.json`.

 ## Inference
-Download pretrained model on LJSpeech dataset at [release page](https://github.com/BakerBunker/FreeV/release).
+Download pretrained model on LJSpeech dataset at [huggingface](https://huggingface.co/Bakerbunker/FreeV_Model_Logs).

 Modify the `inference.py` to inference.